 Due to the fact that Belarus is a Slavic country, there is nothing surprising that its cuisine has much in common with Russian, Ukrainian and Polish ones.

 Still, there are many unique belarusian dishes that you can try only here.
 The specifics of Belarusian cuisine is reliance on the local ingredients: potatoes, meat, milk and vegetables.

-Dishes from potatoes and vegetables
+Dishes from Potatoes

-Plan your trip to Belarus now!
+Plan your trip to Belarus now

-Find the best prices for flights to Belarus using Skyscanner
+Find your flight to Belarus using Skyscanner

 Book a hotel at the best price in Belarus using Booking.com